-The city manager is tasked with overseeing department directors and the daily operations of the city yet is appointed by City Council in a relationship similar to that of school superintendent and board of education.
+The city manager is tasked with overseeing department directors and the daily operations of the city yet is appointed by council in a relationship similar to that of school superintendent and board of education.

-Incumbent Republicans Pete Marsh and Omar Tarazi were appointed to council in 2018 and 2019, respectively, succeeding Joe Erb and Albert Iosue; another Republican, Nathan Painter, is not seeking reelection.
+Republicans Pete Marsh and Omar Tarazi were appointed to council in 2018 and 2019, respectively, succeeding Joe Erb and Albert Iosue; the other Republican council member up for election, Nathan Painter, is not seeking another term.

-The Republican challenger in November is Bob Stepp.
-The three Democrat challengers are Tina Cottone, Deryck Richardson II and Cynthia Vermillion.
+The three Democrats are Tina Cottone, Deryck Richardson II and Cynthia Vermillion.

 Marsh, 39, owns Blue Oak Patio & Landscape and lives on Goldenrod Street with his wife, Beverly, and their three children.
 He earned a bachelor's degree in accounting from the University of Notre Dame and a master's degree in landscape architecture from Ohio State University.